Kent Clarke, PhD

 • “The Trinity Western University-Wikene Papyri ‘Rediscovery’”.
 The Society of Biblical Literature Annual Meeting, Boston, MA, November 22, 2008 (presented in the Palaeographical Studies in the Ancient Near East Program Unit).

 • “Paleography and Philanthropy: Charles Lang Freer and His Acquisition of the Freer Biblical Manuscripts”.
-The Society of Biblical Literature Annual Meeting, Washington, DC, November 18-21, 2006 (presented at the Freer Gallery of Art and Arthur M. Sackler Gallery, Smithsonian Institution, Washington, DC).
+The Society of Biblical Literature Annual Meeting, Smithsonian Institution, Washington, DC, November 18-21, 2006 (presented at the Freer Gallery of Art and Arthur M. Sackler Gallery).

 • “Original Text or Canonical Text?: Questioning the Basis of New Testament Translation and Exegesis”.
-Paper given at the Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, April 1997.
+Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, April 1997.

 • “The Use of Scripture in Canonical Criticism: Prolegomena for Biblical Exegesis”.
-Paper given at the Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, March 1996.
+Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, March 1996.

-• “The Use of the Bible in Canonical Criticism: Hermeneutical Outlook or Exegetical Method”.
-Paper given at the Society for the Study of Theology Annual Conference (Biblical Theology Session), The University of Cambridge, Selwyn College, Cambridge, England, April 8-11, 1996.
+• “The Use of the Bible in Canonical Criticism: Hermeneutical Outlook or Exegetical Method?”.
+Society for the Study of Theology Annual Conference (Biblical Theology Session), The University of Cambridge, Selwyn College, Cambridge, England, April 8-11, 1996.

 • “A Canonical Critical Perspective and the Relationship of Colossians and Ephesians”.
-Paper given at the Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, February 1995.
+Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, February 1995.

 • “Defining Canonical Criticism”.
-Paper given at the Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, December 1995.
+Theology and Religious Studies Research Cluster, Roehampton Institute London, London, England, December 1995.

 Courses Regularly Taught (Undergraduate)